Cristinakamuthu/Phase-4-Code-Challenge-Two-Late-Show-API/ReadMe.md

 ## Postman Usage Guide

-Import into Postman and test endpoints for Registration, Login, Viewing Episodes, Viewing Guests, and Creating Appearances.
+Use Thunderclient to test endpoints for Registration, Login, Viewing Episodes, Viewing Guests, and Creating Appearances.

 ## GitHub Repository